 On January 1, 2020 I was excited for the year ahead.
-I recharged during the December holidays and was ready to work on ShaadiShop as 2019 has been the company’s best in its 5 year journey.
-But a few months into the year I found myself starting an Edtech company during a pandemic.
+I recharged during the December holidays and was ready to work on ShaadiShop, the Indian wedding venue marketplace that I founded in 2014.

-Gave Myself a Break
+I Gave Myself a Break

-Then I did something that I wish I had learned to do a long time ago.
+During that period where everyone was adjusting to this new way of life, I did something that I wish I had learned to do a long time ago.
 I gave myself a break.
 I gave myself time to process everything that I was feeling which enabled me to manage the stress and negativity that was looming in my mind 24/7.

 What saved me from going down a dark hole was self awareness.
 I recognized that: